 Alaska Scholarships are awarded to Alaskan residents who demonstrate exceptional aptitude for the study of law, coupled with a strong history of service and/or commitment to issues relevant to the Alaskan community.
 The scholarship is renewable, with conditions, for three years of legal study.
 The annual award amount is $6,000.

 Dean's Diversity Scholarships recognize selected students whose merit and personal success has been achieved despite significant, if not extraordinary, obstacles.
 The scholarships are a vehicle by which the law school rewards persons possessing characteristics it believes are essential to the makeup of a broadly representative student body.
 The scholarship is renewable, with conditions, for three years of legal study.
 Scholarship amounts range from $6,000 to $14,000.

 The Community Service Stipend awards $3,000 to entering law students, for their first year only, who have participated in Americorps, City Year, Peace Corps, VISTA, Teach for America, military service or Jesuit Volunteer Corps.
 No application is required.
 Applicants with service in these programs should indicate this in their resume or personal statement.

 A three-year, full-tuition scholarship will be awarded to an admitted student who is an enrolled member of a federally recognized tribe.
 The recipient will demonstrate a commitment to Native issues, academic achievement and promise.
 Native Americans have one of the smallest bars in the nation, and Seattle University School of Law is committed to increasing the number of American Indian and Alaska Native students who attend law school.
 The deadline for application is February 1st.
-Students are required to provide an additional two page statement discussing their commitment to and involvement in Native American issues.
+Students are required to provide an additional two page statement discussing their commitment to and involvement in Native law issues.
 Applicants are also highly encouraged to provide a letter of support from a tribal elder.